Film and Plot Synopsis

 Cooper and Murph follow the coordinates to a secret NASA facility.
-There they find artificially intelligent robots, a bunch of scientists trying to launch giant spacecraft, and Dr. Brand, Cooper’s former professor.
+There they find artificially intelligent robots, a bunch of scientists trying to launch giant spacecraft, and Dr. Brand (Michael Caine), Cooper’s former professor.
 They learn that a wormhole appeared mysteriously near Saturn some years ago.
 NASA sent a group of scientists through the wormhole to try and find habitable planets where they can relocate humanity.
 If they can’t relocate humanity by launching the entire facility into space, plan B is to restart the human race with a warehouse of embryos and a whole lotta love.

 They plead with Cooper to pilot the spaceship that will follow up on the former scientists in the wormhole.
 He agrees, given the imminent threat the humanity on earth.
 He takes Murph home and breaks the news to her.
 She takes it poorly, and Cooper has to leave her crying in her room.

 The crew consists of Cooper, Romilly (David Gyasi), Doyle (Wes Bentley), and Dr. Brand’s daughter, Dr. Brand (Anne Hathaway).
 They head for Saturn and are able to send and receive video messages back home.
 Murph refuses to talk to Cooper.

 On the other side of the wormhole, the crew has to make a tough decision.
 They don’t have enough fuel to visit more than two planets.
 In addition, some of the planets have a larger gravitational pull and time will move more slowly for them on the planet than back at earth.
 Further complicating things is a large black hole nearby that can capture them with its gravity.
 The crew chooses poorly and lands on a large planet.
 The crew appears to be gone for a few short hours, but decades pass on Earth.
 Cooper returns to space realizing that he has missed all of his children’s childhoods.